mariakiose/GradeWeb-app/README.md

            Grade Input: Secretary staff can enter grades for each student and each course.
            Delete Students: Secretary staff can delete students if they are no longer needed.
            Add Courses: Secretary staff can add new courses.
-           Non Active Courses: Secretary staff can make the courses inactive if they are not in the study program anymore.
+           Ιnactive Courses: Secretary staff can make the courses inactive if they are not in the study program anymore.

 # User Instructions